 The Tollway is accounted for as a proprietary fund (enterprise fund) using the flow of economic resources measurement focus and the accrual basis of accounting.
 With this measurement focus, all assets and all liabilities associated with the Tollway's operations are included on the Statement of Net Assets.
-Revenue is recognized in the period in which it is earned and expenses are recognized in the period in which it is earned and expenses are recognized in the period in which incurred.
+Revenue is recognized in the period in which it is earned and expenses are recognized in the period in which incurred.